 Robert Davidson is one of Canada's most important contemporary artists.
-He has been immensely influential in the direction that modern Northwest Coast art has developed over the last five decades.
+He has been immensely influential in the direction that modern Northwest Coast art has developed over the last six decades.
 He is a master in every medium, including wood, gold, silver, argillite, silkscreen and bronze.

 Davidson belongs to the Eagle clan and his Haida name is Guud San Glans, Eagle of the Dawn.
 Born in Hydaburg, Alaska, in 1946, he grew up in Old Massett, Haida Gwaii.
 At the early age of 13, he received training as an argillite and wood carver from his father, Claude Davidson, and grandfather, Robert Davidson Sr. Davidson’s great grandfather, Charles Edenshaw, was a renowned turn-of-the-century Haida artist.
 Much of Davidson’s cultural knowledge of Haida traditions was passed down to him by his paternal grandmother Florence Davidson, who had been raised in the old Haida ways.

 In the late 1960s, Davidson apprenticed with Bill Reid and studied at the Vancouver School of Art.
 In 1969 he carved and raised a 40-foot totem pole in Old Massett which was the first to be raised in the village since 1871.

 In 1995 he received the National Aboriginal Achievement Award for his contribution to First Nations art and culture.
 He has received the Order of British Columbia, and in 1996 was awarded the prestigious Order of Canada.
 He received both the Governor General’s Award for Visual Arts and the Audain Prize for Lifetime Achievement Award in the Visual Arts in 2010.
 In 2019 Robert was the subject of the documentary Haida Modern.
 Robert is currently carving a 22 foot totem pole with the Douglas Reynolds Gallery.